Experimental cancer treatment: Cold atmospheric plasma treatment

+Cold atmospheric plasma or CAP for has been proposed for the treatment of solid tumors.

 Electromagnetic treatments

 Tumor Treating Fields is a novel FDA-approved cancer treatment therapy that uses alternating electric field to disturb the rapid cell division exhibited by cancer cells.

 Complementary and alternative treatments

 Complementary and alternative medicine (CAM) treatments are the diverse group of medical and healthcare systems, practices, and products that are not part of conventional medicine and have not been proven to be effective.
 Complementary medicine usually refers to methods and substances used along with conventional medicine, while alternative medicine refers to compounds used instead of conventional medicine.
 CAM use is common among people with cancer.

 Most complementary and alternative medicines for cancer have not been rigorously studied or tested.
 Some alternative treatments that have been proven ineffective continue to be marketed and promoted.